taishi-i/awesome-japanese-nlp-resources/docs/README.en.md

 ## The latest additions 🎉

-**ChatGPT**
+**Python**
- * [jp-azureopenai-samples](https://github.com/azure-samples/jp-azureopenai-samples) - We provide free samples of applications (reference architecture, sample code, and deployment instructions) for the purpose of implementing applications using Azure OpenAI.
+ * [compare-ja-tokenizer](https://github.com/hitachi-nlp/compare-ja-tokenizer) - How do different tokenizers perform on downstream tasks in scriptio continua languages?: A case study in Japanese - ACL SRW 2023

-_Updated on Jul 10, 2023_
+_Updated on Jul 18, 2023_

 ## Contents
  * [Python library](#Python-library)